goposky/layer7-cicd/README.md

 Note: To persist the state of the dev gateway upon restart, it is configured to use a msyql database (refer `docker-compose.yml`) instead of in-memory database.
 Therefore we need to also spin up the `mysql-dev` container along with the `gateway-dev` container.
 #### Browse gateway using Policy Manager
 There are 2 ways to do this:
-1. Using Policy Manager client
+1. Using Policy Manager fat client
 2. Using Java web start
    ```bash
    javaws manager.jnlp